mkoenke/State-and-events-practice-100520/README.md

-# React State and Events Pairing 1
+# React State and Events - Async

+## Instructions

+- To get started you must have `JSON Server` installed

+  - `npm install json-server`

+- To mount the server run the following command in this project's root directory:

+   - `json-server -w db.json`

+- After mounting the server, you will have an api available at `http://localhost:8000/dogs`

-# Deliverables
+## Deliverables

-You are given a fake api response that is being exported from `api.js`.
-The response is an array of multiple `dog` objects that look like this:
+You are given an api that exposes an array of multiple `dog` objects that look like this:

   > `{ "id": 1, "name": "Happy Slay", "img": "https://www.sciencenews.org/sites/default/files/2018/08/main/articles/082918_lh_crispr-beagles_feat_REV.jpg", "breed": "Beagle"}`